onepill/docker-openresty/README.md

-docker-nginx
+docker-openresty
 ============

+A OpenRest version of https://github.com/KyleAMathews/docker-nginx/

-A high-performance Nginx base image for Docker to serve static websites.
+A high-performance OpenResty base image for Docker to serve static websites.
 It will serve anything in the `/var/www` directory.

 To build a Docker image for your site, you'll need to create a `Dockerfile`.
 For example, if your site is in a directory called `src/`, you could create this `Dockerfile`:

-    FROM kyma/docker-nginx
+    FROM onepill/docker-openresty
     COPY src/ /var/www

-    CMD 'nginx'
+There is a difference between docker-openresty and docker-nginx, docker-openresty don't need CMD 'nginx' and the end of Dockerfile, since the parent Docker image openresty/openresty:alpine will have the ENTRYPOINT set, and it works just fine.

 Then build and run it:

     $ docker build -t mysite .
     ...
     Successfully built 5ae2fb5cf4f8
-    $ docker run -p 80:80 -d mysite da809981545f
+    $ docker run -p 8080:80 -d mysite da809981545f
-    $ curl localhost
+    $ curl localhost:8080
     ...

 Docker Hub
 ----------
-The trusted build information can be found on the Docker Hub at https://registry.hub.docker.com/u/kyma/docker-nginx/.
+The trusted build information can be found on the Docker Hub at https://hub.docker.com/r/onepill/docker-openresty/

 SSL
 ---

-To use SSL, put your certs in `/etc/nginx/ssl` and enable the `default-ssl` site:
+To use SSL, put your certs in `/usr/local/openresty/nginx/conf/ssl` and enable the `default-ssl` site:

-    ADD server.crt /etc/nginx/ssl/
+    ADD server.crt /usr/local/openresty/nginx/conf/ssl/
-    ADD server.key /etc/nginx/ssl/
+    ADD server.key /usr/local/openresty/nginx/conf/ssl/
-    RUN ln -s /etc/nginx/sites-available/default-ssl /etc/nginx/sites-enabled/default-ssl
+    RUN ln -s /usr/local/openresty/nginx/conf/sites-available/default-ssl /usr/local/openresty/nginx/conf/sites-enabled/default-ssl

 When you run it, you'll want to make port 443 available, e.g.: